Quadra-Ryo/Easy-versioning-sphinx/Example/src/V. 2.0/English/install_and_use.md

 A fully functional `footer.md` template is available at: [GitHub](https://github.com/Quadra-Ryo/Easy-versioning-sphinx/blob/main/Easy_versioning/footer.md).
 If `data/footer.md` is not provided, the default template from the link above will be applied.

+Examples:
+- `easy_versioning_build` — Uses English as the default language and removes the `_source` directory.
+- `easy_versioning_build Italiano 0` — Sets "Italiano" as the default language (So the tool will search for the folder "Italiano" inside the versions folder) and keeps the `_source` directory intact.
+- `easy_versioning_build Deutsch` — Sets "Deutsch" as the default language and removes the `_source` directory.